 The Council expects you to use the e-mail, Internet, Derbynet and other technology responsibly at all times.
-Any alleged misuse of the e-mail system or Internet will be deemed to be a breach of the Council's Code of Conduct.
+Any misuse of the e-mail system or Internet will be a breach of the Council's Code of Conduct.

 5. Monitoring